grei-ufc/pade/docs/user/behaviours-and-messages/behaviours.md

 To deal with that, we will need to use the class `Lock` of the `threading` module.
 We must create an object from this class and pass it to all the behaviours that we want to synchronize.
 Besides that, we need to specify which point of the code will stay `locked` and `unlocked`.
 This point is called critical section.

-After pass the `Lock` object to the behaviour, we can use the method `BaseBehaviour.lock()` to indicate the begin of the critical section.
+To pass the `Lock` object to the desired behaviours, we must use the `BaseBehaviour.add_lock(lock)`.
+To indicate the begin of the critical section, we use the method `BaseBehaviour.lock()`.
 Similarly, the method `BaseBehaviour.unlock()`indicates the end of the critical section.
 Any code between these methods will only perform if another behaviour is not executing its critical section as well.

 Programmatically speaking, when a behaviour calls the method `lock()`, it checks if another behaviour already holds the lock.
 If so, the behaviour will block until the other behaviour releases the lock.
 The release is made when a behaviour calls the method `unlock()`.
 When the lock is free, a behaviour holds the lock and any other behaviour will be unable to execute its critical section.